Arcnilya/CTFd-py/README.md

   data from the CTFd platform.
 It's used for monitoring the scores and standings of participants in real-time.

+- post_file: This function adds a downloadable file to an existing challenge.

 ## Aux Functions
 - read_file: This function reads and returns the content of a specified file.
   Mainly used for reading token files needed for authentication.